richmahn/en_tn/1co/14/intro.md

 #### Structure and formatting ####

-Some translations indent each line of poetry to make it easier to read.
-The ULB does this with the poetry that is quoted from the Old Testament in 14:21.
+Some translations indent quotations from the Old Testament.
+The ULB does this with the quoted material in 14:21.
+The ULB also indents each line of poetry in the quotation.

 Paul returns to his discussion on the  gifts of the Holy Spirit.